Up to 60% off sofas & mattresses — limited‑time deals.

 Design cues you can spot in 10 seconds

-• A welcoming profile: roomy seat depth, softer lines, or a sink-in cushion feel
+• A welcoming profile: more seat depth, softer lines, or a sink-in feel

-• Visible texture: slubby linen, velvet pile, woven upholstery, or stitched detailing
+• Obvious texture: slubby linen, velvet pile, woven upholstery, or stitched detail

-• Character details: tufting, piping, turned or tapered wood legs, or rattan/cane panels
+• Character details: tufting, piping, wood legs, or rattan and cane accents

 Boho Sofa Shapes, Fabrics, and Materials

-There is no single “boho sofa shape,” but a few repeat because they photograph and live well in layered rooms:
+There is no single boho sofa shape, but a few formats show up again and again because they work well in relaxed, layered rooms.

 How to Choose a Boho Sofa That Works in Real Life